Shaostoul/Project_Universe_Documentation/Project Universe/Facilities/Home/05-Bedroom.md

-The **Bedroom** is a multi-functional space designed for rest, productivity, and interaction.
+Facilities/The **Bedroom** is a multi-functional space designed for rest, productivity, and interaction.
 It serves as a personal sanctuary where players can recover, manage their tasks, and engage with both virtual and real-life activities.
 The bedroom is designed to enhance both comfort and functionality, providing tools for productivity and relaxation.

 # Uses